Hypertime: 52

 Mister Mind, disguised as Skeets, refers to Waverider as "the seer of Hypertime".

 Booster Gold

 An older Booster Gold, while explaining his duties to his son Rip Hunter, mentions the concept of Hypertime.

 Multiversity

 Hypertime is used to explain the formation and alteration of the 52 universes formed at the end of 52.

 Rebirth

 Hypertime has been mentioned several times in the Prime Earth continuity.

 Flashpoint Beyond

-Hypertime is presented as one of two halves of “the Divine Continuum”, the other half being the Omniverse.
+Hypertime is presented as one of two halves of the Divine Continuum, the other half being the Omniverse.
 The Omniverse represents Space, while Hypertime represents Time.
-Where the Omniverse is characterized as being fundamentally conceptual in nature, Hypertime is characterized as being emotional, with branches happening whenever decisions of great importance take place.
-Previous Crises are reclassified as being either Omniverse Crises (the Crisis on Infinite Earth, Infinite Crisis, Final Crisis, Multiversity, Dark Nights, and Dark Crisis) or Hypertime Crises (Zero Hour, The Kingdom, Flashpoint, Convergence, and Doomsday Clock).
+Where the Omniverse is fundamentally conceptual in nature, Hypertime is characterized as being emotional, with branches happening whenever decisions of great importance take place.
+Previous Crises are classified as being either Omniverse Crises (Crisis on Infinite Earths, Infinite Crisis, Final Crisis, The Multiversity, Dark Nights: Metal, and Dark Crisis) or Hypertime Crises (Zero Hour, The Kingdom, Flashpoint, Convergence, and Doomsday Clock).